Sefton, Liverpool, Merseyside

 How much do Learning Disability Nurses get paid?

-With more experience, you can apply for more senior Band 6 roles, which can lead to salaries of between £35,000 and £40,000 a year.
+With more experience, you can apply for more senior Band 6 roles, which can lead to salaries of closer to, and beyond, £40,000 a year.

 To push your career beyond this level, it’s likely that you’ll need to become more specialised.
 You could pursue a position in health management, research, nurse education, or within a specific field of learning disabilities, such as autism.